wp-plugins/events-made-easy/readme.txt

 == Changelog ==

 = 1.2.10 =
+* Feature: add/edit booking is now all possible from the backend, and when editing all custom fields show as well
 * Feature: added template functionality to the filter form as well (new option template_id to the shortcode eme_filterform)
 * Feature: added an option to show recurrent events only once in lists.
 Remember that people will only see a normal event unless you add recurrent info to it using the placeholder #_RECURRENCEDESC
 * Bugfix: cleanup function shouldn't change recurrences with specific days, since those "end date" is 0